-In the first and second semesters, students attend classes at Weatherford College on Mondays, Wednesdays, and Fridays from approximately 8:00 am to 4:00 pm.
-Clinicals take place two days a week, either on Tuesday/Thursday or Saturday/Sunday, depending on their assigned schedule.
-Clinical hours may vary and can include day shift, mid shift, or evening rotations.
+In the first and second semesters, students attend classes at Weatherford College on Mondays, Wednesdays, and Fridays, from approximately 8:00 am to 4:00 pm.
+On Tuesdays and Thursdays, they are at their designated clinical site from 7:30 am to 4:00 pm.
+Students may also rotate through second shift, which typically occurs between the hours of 11:00 am and 8:00 pm.